-Filed by the Registrant [X]

-Filed by a Party other than the Registrant [ ]

-Check the appropriate box:

-[X] Preliminary Proxy Statement

-[ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-[] Definitive Proxy Statement

-[ ] Definitive Additional Materials

-[ ] Soliciting Material Pursuant to §240.14a-12

-CORENERGY INFRASTRUCTURE TRUST, INC.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-[] No fee required.

-[X] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-- Title of each class of securities to which transaction applies: Common Stock \$0.001 par value per share; Class B Common Stock, \$0.001 par value per share; and Depositary Shares representing 7.375% Series A Cumulative Redeemable Preferred Stock - (2) Aggregate number of securities to which transaction applies: 1,153,846 shares of Common Stock; 683,761 shares of Class B Common Stock; and 170,213 depositary shares of 7.375% Series A Cumulative Redeemable Preferred Stock - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): The proposed maximum aggregate value of the Internalization for purposes of calculating the filing fee is \$13,935,432.58.
-The proposed maximum aggregate value of the Internalization was calculated by adding: (i) the product from multiplying (a) the sum of shares of Common Stock and shares of Common Stock issuable upon conversion of Class B Common Stock by (b) the average of the high and low prices of the Common Stock of \$5.51 per share on May 19, 2021 and (ii) the product from multiplying (a) the depositary shares by (b) the average of the high and low prices of \$22.39 on May 19, 2021. - Proposed maximum aggregate value of transaction: \$13,935,432.58 - (4) Total fee paid: \$1,520.36

-[ ] Fee paid previously with preliminary materials.

-[ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

-- (1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.:
+Filed by y the Registrant [X] Filed by y a Party other than the Registrant [ ] Check 1 the appropriate box: [ ] Preli iminary Proxy Statement [ ] Co nfidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] De finitive Proxy Statement [ ] De: finitive Additional Materials [ ] Sol liciting Material Pursuant to §240.14a-12 CORENERGY INFRASTRUCTURE TRUST, INC. (Name of Registrant as Specified In Its Charter) - (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paymer nt of Filing Fee (Check the appropriate box): [ ] No f ee required. [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state he it was determined): (4) Proposed maximum aggregate value of transaction: Total fee paid: [X] Fee e paid previously with preliminary materials. eck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the is filing by registration statement number, or the form or schedule and the date of its filing.
+(1) Amount Previously Paid: ' ' Form, Schedule or Registration Statement No.: ' ' Filing Party: (4) Date Filed:

-- (3) Filing Party:

-- (4) Date Filed:

-PRELIMINARY, SUBJECT TO COMPLETION DATED MAY 21, 2021